conan-io/docs/examples/dev_flow/sanitizers/compiler_sanitizers.rst

 Besides MSVC having more limited support for sanitizers, it encourages the community to vote for new features at `Developer Community <https://developercommunity.visualstudio.com/cpp>`_.

+Also, you con consider the typical use cases for each sanitizer:

+* AddressSanitizer (ASan): Great default for memory errors; often combined with UBSan for broader coverage.
+* ThreadSanitizer (TSan): Find data races in multithreaded code.
+* MemorySanitizer (MSan): Detects uninitialized memory reads (Clang-only).
+Requires all dependencies to be instrumented.
+* LeakSanitizer (LSan): Often included with ASan on Clang/GCC, can be enabled explicitly.
+Typically used to find memory leaks.
+* UndefinedBehaviorSanitizer (UBSan): Catches many undefined behaviors; often combined with ASan.

 Common Sanitizer Combinations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^